 - VITALITY Kits are a collection of books, DVDs, audio CDs, games and tools for daily living focused on improving the quality of life for senior citizens, caregivers, and their loved ones.
 Various magnifiers, sound amplifiers, reading pens, and other devices are available to patrons to check out in the Adult Services area.

-- Capability switches which can operate a switch-optional device with minimal pressure or movement are available for check out.
+- Capability switches that can operate a switch-optional device with minimal pressure or movement are available for check out.

 - An Accessibility Support Station in Youth Services offers a desktop PC with additional software/downloads and adapted accessories geared to people of all ages and abilities along with their caregivers.
 This station has “active seating” and an iPad with apps geared to youth working on developmental skills.